 Thyroiditis is an inflammation of the thyroid gland.
 There are several types of thyroiditis and their treatments are different.
+The most common one is Hashimoto’s Thyroiditis.

-Also called autoimmune or chronic lymphocytic thyroiditis,which is the most common type of thyroiditis.
+Also called autoimmune or chronic lymphocytic thyroiditis, which is the most common type of thyroiditis.
 This is named after the Japanese physician, Hakaru Hashimoto, who first described this health condition in 1912.
 The thyroid gland is gets enlarged in Hashimoto’s thyroiditis, although only one side may be enlarged enough to feel.
-During the course of this disease, the thyroid cells becomes inefficient in converting iodine into thyroid hormone and compensate by enlarging.
+During the course of this disease, the thyroid cells become inefficient in converting iodine into the thyroid hormone and compensate by enlarging.
 The radioactive iodine uptake may be paradoxically high while the patient is hypothyroid because the gland retains the ability to take-up or “trap” iodine even after it has lost its ability to produce thyroid hormone.

 As the disease progresses, the TSH increases since the pituitary is trying to induce the thyroid to make more hormone, the T4 falls since the thyroid can’t make it, and the patient becomes hypothyroid.
 This sequence of events can occur over a relatively short span of a few weeks or may take several years.